PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/hooks.rst

     :param int qtype: The query type of the query
     :param ednsoptions: A table whose keys are EDNS option codes and values are :class:`EDNSOptionView` objects.
 This table is empty unless the :ref:`setting-gettag-needs-edns-options` option is set.
     :param bool tcp: Added in 4.1.0, a boolean indicating whether the query was received over UDP (false) or TCP (true).
+    :param proxyprotocolvalues: Added in 4.4.0, a table of :class:`ProxyProtocolValue` objects representing the Type-Length Values received via the Proxy Protocol, if any.

 .. function:: prerpz(dq)